hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Lists all block snapshots associated with the account on the server.
 The list starts with identifier and contains name, size, type, create date, status, description and servers to which it is attached.
-Optionally, you can filter the list by name or ID.
+Optionally, filter the list by name or ID.

 ###Examples
 List all snapshots: